If you’re new to Crickles and maybe haven’t signed up yet this is for you.

 - Crickles detects strap errors and some forms of irregularity in heart rate data.
 To continue to improve this, please complete our short survey if you haven’t done so already.

-- We get all of your data from your Strava account, once you’ve authorised us to do so.
+- We get data from your Strava account, once you’ve authorised us to do so.
 You’ll need your Strava ID, which is a number like 301194 – instructions for finding this are given here.

 - The sign-up process is a bit more complicated than we’d like – we used to email you as soon as you signed up with some help on how to proceed but we can no longer get your email address from Strava.
 The procedure is given here.